Samnji/Samnji/README.md

 - 👋 Hi, I’m @Samnji
-- 👀 I’m interested in web application development.
+- 👀 I’m interested in web application development and pentration testing.
 - 🌱 I’m currently learning python and javascript.
 - 💞️ I’m looking forward to collaborate with my fellow developers on desktop application and web application development.
 - 📫 Reach me at samnjiri60@gamail.com